frotaur/PyCA/README.md

 This little project contains the necessary tools to easily implement and Visualize cellular automata, using python and pygame.
 ## How to use, quick
 You need python 3.9 or later.
-First install the dependencies with `pip install -r requirements.txt`.
+First install the dependencies with `pip install -r requirements.txt` or `pip3 install -r requirements.txt`.
 Run `python main.py` or `python3 main.py` and a window should open, displaying a 1D CA.

+CAUTION ! : if using a windows PC, and you have a NVIDIA GPU, before running `pip install -r requirements.txt`, run `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121` (or whatever is appropriate for your case, check pytorch's website).
+If you don't do this, python will install torch WITHOUT CUDA, and you won't be able to run your CA's on the GPU, making them much slower !
 ### Keyboard and mouse controls
 - Camera
     - You can Zoom in and out by CTRL+mousewheel
     - You can move the camera around when zoom by holding CTRL and dragging with left click

 - Keyboard commands
-    - 'R' : start/stop recording.
+    - 'r' : start/stop recording.
 A red circle with appear, showing it is recording.
 Press 'R' again to stop.
 Video will be saved in  `./Videos/`
+    - 'p' : save a picture of the current world.
+Saved in './Images'
     - 'spacebar' : start/stop automaton evolution.
     - 'q' : quits the program
+    - 'DEL' : Resets the configuration
+    - 'n' : Switch to a new rule

 ## Main